 Initiatives resulting from the ten year Active Energy project include sustainable energy workshops in a local school, a turbine-driven light work on the roof of an AgeUK centre, exhibitions in the UK and USA, and the design of low cost turbine for use in the River Thames.

-In the Neelum Valley, Pakistan, Dr Neelam Raina, Professor of Design and Development, is looking at the value of culture in conflict.
+In the Neelum Valley, Pakistan, Dr Neelam Raina, Associate Professor of Design and Development, is looking at the enduring value of culture in conflict.
 She's working with a local non-governmental organisation, SABAH, to support women’s entrepreneurship in the country.

 This work has already empowered many women to develop their craft so they can generate sustainable incomes for their families.
 It's an inclusive and locally-led approach to alleviate poverty that's made possible through training, peer-to-peer learning and knowledge exchange with other practitioners.